CDLUC3/mrt-doc/reports/2019-04-09-mvn-release-plugin.md

-# Maven Release Plugin Cheat Sheet for Merritt
+# 2019-04-09: Maven release plugin notes

 Traditionally, a Maven release consists of two phases, **preparing** the release and **performing** the release.
-Only the first step is relevant to Merritt (see ["Performing the release"](#performing-the-release) below for an explanation why).
+Preparing the release builds, sets version numbers, and commits to source control.
+Performing the release pushes artifacts to a repository.

 In addition, the release plugin allows you to **roll back** a release, with some caveats.
 See ["Rolling back a release"](#rolling-back-a-release) below for